Alb-O/ruskel/README.md

 and it conflicts with `--raw` because the output is tabular text rather than Rust code.

-### Frontmatter Metadata

-By default Ruskel prefixes every rendered skeleton with a concise comment block that documents the invocation context.
-The frontmatter spells out the target, active visibility mode, and—in search mode—the query along with matched items grouped by domain labels.
-This makes it easy to track how the skeleton was produced while keeping the output valid Rust code.

-Disable frontmatter with `--no-frontmatter` when you need pristine skeletons or when another tool expects raw Rust without commentary.
-The flag is also exposed through the MCP integration and library API.

 ````rust
 pub mod termsize {
     //!
 Termsize is a tiny crate that provides a simple